 • Need Help with Coding: Spend hours searching for coding solutions on GitHub and developer forums.

-• Stellar performance: no more waiting, just coding and running with built-in features to power innovation.
+Learn the core workflow in minutes, not hours.
+No more waiting, just coding and running with built-in features to power innovation.

-• Get help from AI: Get help for coding and debugging from AI directly in notebook, answers within seconds.
+Get help for coding and debugging from AI directly in notebook, answers within seconds.

 We started collecting feedback from analytics tools and conducting empathy-interviews.
 One of the most frequently received feedback was that developers have a hard time familiarizing with the notebook interface and understanding what new features have been released.